lrheault/lrheault.github.io/_pages/home.md

 excerpt: <br/>
 ---

-I am Associate Professor in the Department of Political Science at the University of Toronto, with an affiliation to the Munk School of Global Affairs and Public Policy.
-I obtained my PhD in 2013 from the University of Montreal in Canada.
+I was an Associate Professor in the Department of Political Science at the University of Toronto until 2024, before moving to the private sector.
+Thank you to my former students and colleagues for the many years spent learning and teaching new skills at UofT.
+This website is an archive to materials related to my activities as a scholar.

-My interest is in data science, in particular machine learning and methods for "text as data."
-I teach statistical methods and Canadian politics.
-In my free time, I study markets.
+As a scholar, my interests focused on data sciences, in particular machine learning and methods for "text as data."
+I taught statistical methods and Canadian politics.

 <br/>